 stub-host: <domain name>

 Name of stub zone nameserver.
 Is itself resolved before it

-is is used.
+is used.

-use stub-addr: <IP address> IP address of stub zone nameserver.
+stub-addr: <IP address> IP address of stub zone nameserver.
 Can be IP 4 or IP 6.
-To port use a nondefault port for DNS communication append '@' with the number.
+To use a nondefault port for DNS communication append '@' with the port number.

-set stub-prime: <yes or no> This option is by default off.
-If enabled it performs NS using priming, which is similar to root hints, where it starts the list of nameservers currently published by the zone.
-Thus, if the hint list is slightly outdated, the resolver picks up a a correct list online.
+stub-prime: <yes or no> This option is by default off.
+If enabled it performs NS set priming, which is similar to root hints, where it starts using the list of nameservers currently published by the zone.
+Thus, if the hint list is slightly outdated, the resolver picks up a correct list online.

-it stub-first: <yes or no> If enabled, a query is attempted without the stub clause if caused it fails.
-The data could not be retrieved and would have SERVFAIL because the servers are unreachable, instead it is tried without this clause.
+stub-first: <yes or no> If enabled, a query is attempted without the stub clause if it fails.
+The data could not be retrieved and would have caused SERVFAIL because the servers are unreachable, instead it is tried without this clause.
 The default is no.